RakhithJK/spyder-ide-spyder-wiki/Troubleshooting-Guide-and-FAQ.md

     latest version of your distribution (e.g. the recommended Anaconda), or with the relevant "update all" command in the Anaconda Prompt/Terminal/ command line (on Windows/Mac/Linux).
-Using ``conda``, you can run ``conda update anaconda`` to get the latest stable version of everything.
+Using ``conda``, you can run ``conda update --all`` to get the latest stable version of everything.
 *   **Restart your machine**, in case the problem lies with a lingering process or another such issue.
 *   From the Anaconda Prompt/Terminal/command line (on Windows/Mac/Linux),